Doing the Write Thing (Part 2)

 This could not have possibly been right.
 The new kid hadn't even written a poem, well, at least that's what she'd told me, so how could her poem have been the best?

 The class erupted in applause as I sat, slumped and stumped, eyes squinted trying to make sense out of this.
-The new kid rose from her seat on the carpet like the new day's sun and went at stood next closely against Mrs. Kaye's hip, blinding us with her wide snaggly smile.
+The new kid rose from her seat on the carpet like the new day's sun and went and stood close against Mrs. Kaye's hip, blinding us with her wide snaggly smile.

 "Alright, alright, class.
 Let's all settle down so that the new kid can share her poem with us.
 You will all have a copy in your mailboxes at the end of the day so that you can begin to memorize it over the weekend."